 Developing precise body control is not easy

 Move your right hand up and down while moving your left hand back and forth.
-You must be a genius of body control if you can do this smoothly.
-When surface-finishing a table top board with a wide belt sander, our craftspeople do this movement.
+You must be a genius of body control if you can do this smoothly and easily.
+To the guests of our factory tour, I always ask to do this, but I’ve never seen anyone who can do it right.
+Our craftspeople move like this when surface-finishing a table top board with a wide belt sander.

 Precise body control makes a smooth surface